 March 23, 2017 - Yonder

-No matter where you go in the world, if you’re a tourist, there are going to be people who live their lives to try and separate you from your money.
+No matter where you go in the world, if you’re a tourist, there will be people who live their lives to try and separate you from your money.
 Many people say that they would never fall for a tourist scam.
 Even so, the people running these scams are slick and can swindle even the smartest person.

 While travel insurance won’t reimburse you for the cash you lose in a scam, make sure you’re covered for your personal belongings that could be swiped and for other emergency situations by quoting and comparing policies.